 Certified Forensic Loan Auditors, LLC, Andrew Lehman, and Michael Carrigan

 On September 6, 2019, the Consumer Financial Protection Bureau (Bureau) filed a complaint in federal court in the Central District of California against Certified Forensic Loan Auditors, LLC (CFLA), Andrew Lehman (Lehman), and Michael Carrigan (Carrigan).
-The complaint alleges that CFLA and Lehman have engaged in deceptive and abusive acts and practices and have charged unlawful advance fees in connection with the marketing and sale of financial advisory and mortgage assistance relief services to consumers.
-CFLA is a foreclosure relief services company incorporated in California and headquartered in Houston, Texas.
-Lehman is CFLA’s president and CEO.
-The Bureau’s complaint alleges that Carrigan, who was the Company’s sole auditor, provided substantial assistance to CFLA and Lehman.
-Concurrent with the complaint, the Bureau and Carrigan filed a proposed stipulated final judgment and order to resolve the substantial assistance claims against Carrigan.
+CFLA is a foreclosure relief services company incorporated in California and Texas and headquartered near Houston, Texas.
+Lehman is CFLA’s president and CEO, and Carrigan was the Company’s sole auditor.
+The complaint, which the Bureau amended in November 2019, alleged that CFLA and Lehman engaged in deceptive and abusive acts and practices in violation of the Consumer Financial Protection Act and charged unlawful advance fees in connection with the marketing and sale of financial advisory and mortgage assistance relief services to consumers in violation of Regulation O and the CFPA.
+The amended complaint further alleged that Carrigan provided substantial assistance to CFLA and Lehman.